Andreescu's 'Aha moment' made Australian Open win possible

 China placed three men in the main draw of a Grand Slam event for the first time.

 Wu Yibing lost his first-round match to France’s Corentin Moutet on Monday.
-Zhang Zhizhen plays American Brian Shelton on Tuesday.
+Zhang Zhizhen plays American Ben Shelton on Tuesday.

 WATCHING THE BILLS